-Bob Lauder supervises 2 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Bob Lauder supervises 3 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Research in the Lauder Lab falls under two themes, both of which seek to understand the molecular processes underpinning disease;

 We are elucidating the structure and function of glycosaminoglycans (GAGs) and the proteoglycans (PGs) to which they are attached because normal age- and abnormal pathology-related changes may represent early markers of damage and disease, especially in osteoarthritis.